josdejong/mathjs/docs/reference/functions/diag.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`x` | Matrix &#124; Array | A two dimensional matrix or a vector `k` | Number &#124; BigNumber | The diagonal where the vector will be filled in or retrieved.
+`x` | Matrix &#124; Array | A two dimensional matrix or a vector `k` | number &#124; BigNumber | The diagonal where the vector will be filled in or retrieved.
 Default value: 0.
 `format` | string | The matrix storage format.
 Default value: 'dense'.

 ### Returns